academie-de-espee/academie-de-espee.github.io/other-articles/modern-vs-sca.md

 kept at full distance by a 6' fighter.
 In contrast, a running attack at your opponent (called a "fleche") is forbidden in the SCA, and considered valid in modern.
-<BR><BR>

 As mentioned earlier, it is the two fencers who decide what hits happened, where and when.
 There should always be a marshal watching the bout, but her main job is to keep the action safe for the fencers and the non-combatants.
 Marshals watch for broken blades, armor that might have fallen off, and five-year olds deciding to run into the list.
-In Æthelmearc, it is a requirement at all practices and tourneys to get your weapons and your armor inspected each and every time.
+In Aethelmearc, it is a requirement at all practices and tourneys to get your weapons and your armor inspected each and every time.
 The only serious problem that happens in either sort of fencing is a blade breaking and hitting the opponent.
 We